-Lets take a look at the example below on the EURJPY with Daily Pivots;
+Let’s take a look at the example below on the EURJPY with Daily Pivots;

 On the chart below we have a range market.
 It is ranging between Daily Pivot and Daily S2.
 So these are the levels of our interest.

-From our above EURJPY chart;
+From the above EURJPY chart;

-Buy 1 is a bounce off the pivot level support (Daily S2) confirmed by the Bullish engulfing candle.
-The stop-loss is set just below the candlesticks and the target (Buy Target 1) is the immediate pivot level resistance( Daily S1).
+Buy 1 is a bounce off the pivot level support (Daily S2).
+The Bullish engulfing candle confirms our trade entry.
+The stop-loss is set just below the candlesticks.

 Sell 2 is a bounce off the pivot level resistance (Daily Pivot) confirmed by the Shooting stars.
 The stop-loss is set just above the Shooting star and the target (Sell Target 2) will be on the immediate pivot level support( Daily S1).

-2. Trading Breakouts
+Trading Breakouts with Pivot points

 Like support and resistances levels, pivot point levels can never hold forever.
 Price will at one point violet the prophesy and breakthrough.

 Let’s look some examples below;

 The chart below is AUDUSD, Daily with monthly Pivots.